 Treat Investors the Way They Want to Be Treated

 What shouldn’t surprise you is that investors come in all shapes and sizes.
 You may have investors who are experts in your industry and can offer valuable insights regarding the day-to-day functioning of your business.
 There are also investors who prefer to be silent partners and only want to see a specific rate of return on your business.
 The trick is finding a good fit between what you want and what the investor wants to give and get in return.

 Small business investment expert and author of Funding Your Business Without Selling Your Soul, Stephanie Sims, encourages small business owners to think carefully before jumping into an investor relationship.
 “Be sure that there is a good fit between what the investor wants out of the relationship and what you want out of the relationship.”
 Sims says it’s easy to jump into an investment relationship because you’re desperate for money, but then you realize, too late, that you’ve given up control of your business.

 Investing in the Growth of Your Business Is a Team Effort

-Finding capital for your business isn’t as much about pounds and pence as it is about pounds and common sense.
+Finding capital for your business isn’t as much about dollars and cents as it is about dollars and common sense.
 Building and growing this business is a team effort, so realize that your team consists of the constituents who are all invested in your business.
 Your job is to be sure that investors, employees, suppliers and the community each understand why they are important, what their role is and how each impacts the ultimate success of your business.
 This way, you’re leveraging each relationship to its fullest.
 Your investors will appreciate and value you for it.